 Daily showers are required and are scheduled each afternoon during free time.
 To meet all safety guidelines: youth and adults use separate shower areas, in accordance with the Bishops’ Charter for the Protection of Children and Young People

-The Mount provides a safe, structured, and welcoming environment where teens can rest, recharge, and grow in community throughout the week.
+The Mount provides a safe and welcoming environment where teens can rest, recharge, and grow in community throughout the week.

 • Drop-Off | Sunday, June 28

-Following the closing celebration on Thursday, July 3, youth will leave with their parents.
-Bags will be packed and ready to grab so you can be on your way by 8:30 at the latest.
+Following Mass and the closing celebration, youth will depart with their parents.
+Bags will be packed and ready to go, allowing families to be on their way by approximately 8:30 p.m.

-Faith In Action is designed as a five-day experience.
-For the safety of all participants and the integrity of the program, youth are expected to arrive on Sunday and remain with the group through Thursday’s closing celebration.
+Faith In Action is designed as a complete five-day experience.
+For the safety of all participants and the integrity of the program, youth are expected to arrive on Sunday and remain with the group through Thursday evening's closing celebration.

-Late arrivals or early departures are not permitted.
-Being present for the entire week is essential for building community, maintaining safe group logistics, and fully participating in the service, prayer, and formation that make Faith In Action what it is.
+Late arrivals and early departures are not permitted.
+Full participation is essential for building community, maintaining safe group logistics, and fully engaging in the service, prayer, formation, and fellowship that make Faith In Action a transformative experience.

-• Each day, you’ll be part of a small group with five teens and two adult leaders serving together at a worksite.
+• Each day, you’ll be part of a small group.
 Groups are intentionally formed by age and interests, while also giving you the chance to meet teens from other parishes across the New Albany Deanery.

 Our adult leaders don’t just supervise—they serve right alongside you.
 They help lead prayer, guide conversations, and make sure everyone feels supported and included throughout the week.